Transition Probability for the Neutrino Wave in Muon Decay and Oscillation Experiments: Implications to neutrino experiments

 \subsubsection{$\mu^+$ decay at rest ($\mu^{+}$DAR)}

-In $\mu^+$DAR, only $\nu_e$ is observable and $\bar{\nu}_\mu$ cannot be observed in charged current interactions.
-However, in order to distinguish back ground events or the flavor oscillation phenomena, spectrum of $\bar{\nu}_\mu$ is also important.
-Both $\nu_e$ and $\bar{\nu}_\mu$ have finite-size corrections, and the spectra of normal and diffraction terms for $\bar{\nu}_\mu$ are
+In $\mu^+$DAR, the neutrino has the energy less than $m_{\mu}c^2$ and can produce the electron but not the muon. $\nu_e$ is detectable but $\bar{\nu}_\mu$ in charged current interactions is not.
+Nevertheless, the $\bar{\nu}_\mu$ spectrum is important to distinguish background events of the flavor oscillation phenomena.
+The energy spectra of the normal and diffraction terms for $\bar{\nu}_\mu$ are